GeekLaunch/geeklaunch.github.io/content/blog/smart-contract-security-near.md

 [^cei]: This is a generalization of the concept Solidity developers know as a "reentrancy" vulnerability, usually addressed by the [_Checks-Effects-Interactions_ order of operations](https://docs.soliditylang.org/en/latest/security-considerations.html#reentrancy).

-Therefore, rather than regurgitate tired principles well-visited elsewhere, I shall provide practical advice from my own experience in the effective development of NEAR smart contracts.
+Therefore, rather than regurgitate tired principles well-visited elsewhere, I shall provide specific, practical advice from my own experience in the effective development of NEAR smart contracts.

 ## Security

+### Asynchronous cross-contract calls

+### Account model

 ### Numbers